Delta women protest, accuse School Principal of extortion

-However, the Principal of the school, Mr Fedelis Okoro who was not in the school during the protest, spoke to our correspondent on phone, saying; “all the allegations are not true.
-I am very busy right now, will call you when I am less busy to explain myself.”
+However, the Principal of the school, Mr. Fedelis Okoro who was not in the school during the protest, spoke to our Correspondent on phone, saying; “all the allegations are not true.
+I am very busy right now, I will call you when I am less busy to explain myself.”

-The protesters, mostly women who stormed the school’s premises, displaying leaves and chanting songs of grievances, alleged that the school Principal was collecting high admission fees, high MMF fees and refusing to give examination results to students.
+The protesters, mostly women who stormed the school’s premises, displaying leaves and chanting songs of grievances, alleged that the school Principal was collecting high admission fee, high MMF fee and refusing to give examination results to students.

 Speaking during the protest, women General Secretary of the Community, Mrs Anna Umukoro said; “the school is asking each new student to pay as much as N10,500 for admission, which is outside other things like machetes, brooms, disinfectants, books, soap and others that the children still have to buy before they can be admitted.